VITA-Group/LiGO/README.md

 ### Dependency

-To run our code, the following Python libraries which are required:
+To run our code, the following libraries which are required:

 ```
 torch